 For example, one Fortune 1000 brand wanted an easy way to land their unified customer data in Tableau for analysis, but their data services provider hadn’t formatted the data correctly and didn’t integrate with that platform.
 Adding additional destinations would be slow and costly.
 They turned to a CDP with an existing integration with this common tool.

-If any of the questions above raised concerns about your customer data management capabilities, it’s probably time to start evaluating CDPs or other customer data management options.
+If any of the questions above raised concerns about your customer data management capabilities, it’s probably time to start evaluating and looking for the best CDP for your business.

 Playing Well Together